 Venus is a hot, hot planet, but a series of experiments done by the European Space Agency’s Venus Express, meant to be its swan song, has thrown up three surprises.

-One: at minus 250 degrees Fahrenheit, the Venusian atmosphere, on the whole, is far colder than anywhere on Earth.
+One: at minus 250 Fahrenheit, the Venusian atmosphere, on the whole, is far colder than anywhere on Earth.

 Two: the polar regions are not as dense as was expected.